I adore small utopian ventures that inspire change. Here are some examples:

-Long before Native-Immigrant, there was The Arpillera Project with Spanish-speaking immigrant women new to Montreal.
+Long before Native-Immigrant, there was The Arpillera Project.
+Spanish-speaking immigrant women new to Montreal document their lives.
 Celebrated in print and an accompanying textile exhibit in Waterloo, ON (1999).
-My first adventure, work with Carolina Echeverria.
+My first adventure, working with the incomparable Carolina Echeverria.

 The Artist as Activist and Creative Communities twin issues: The New Quarterly’s joint publishing venture with Alternatives: Environmental Ideas + Action (2006-07).
 Before the sensational Salon des Réfusés with Canadian Notes and Queries (CNQ) and the award-winning QuArc issue with ARC Poetry, TNQ teamed up with Canada’s foremost environmental magazine to produce twin issues, a public forum and a workshop for gifted youth.
 In partnership with Waterloo Unlimited at the University of Waterloo.

 O Mother, Where Art Thou?
 A quirky glimpse of the woman writer; video project with musician Bryn Scott-Grimes (2011).

-Opening New Doors in the Waterloo Region oral history project: two years collecting the life stories of adults with developmental disabilities (1998-9) culminated in the “My Heart is Full” storytelling gala at Wilfrid Laurier University, in Waterloo, Ontario.
+Opening New Doors in the Waterloo Region oral history project: two years collecting the life stories of adults with developmental disabilities (1998-9), culminating in the “My Heart is Full” storytelling gala at Wilfrid Laurier University, in Waterloo, Ontario.